History and exam

 diarrhea

-Patients may have had diarrhea for 1 week or more at the time of presentation.[1][25]
-Entamoeba histolytica diarrhea is usually lacking blood or mucus, and is therefore indistinguishable from diarrhea caused by a variety of other enteropathogens.
+Patients may have had diarrhea for 1 week or more at the time of presentation.[1][10][27]
+Entamoeba histolytica diarrhea may be watery or bloody, and be clinically-indistinguishable from diarrhea caused by inflammatory bowel disease or a variety of other enteropathogens.[7]

 Less than 50% of patients with a liver abscess will have diarrhea at time of presentation, although a past history of diarrhea or dysentery is common.